-This is the third of a four-part series about Spirituality and Consciousness and how these relate to Healing Solutions (HS), and to the healing of disease.
-The information presented is based on an interview conducted with Beth Daniel Jones, founder of HS, by Maryann Breukelman, who lives and writes in rural Canada.
+This is the third of a four-part series about Spirituality and Consciousness and how these relate to Best Healing Solutions (BHS), and to the healing of disease.
+The information presented is based on an interview conducted with Beth Daniel Jones, founder of BHS, by Maryann Breukelman, who lives and writes in rural Canada.
 She has written a novel, The Secret Bookstore, and is currently working on a new work of fiction.

 As an aside, changes that people make in their diet, water, cleaning products, supplements and exercise are also important to healing.
 However, this series of blogs will primarily focus on the spiritual and consciousness aspect of healing.